soumyadipghorai/soumyadipghorai/README.md

 --------------------

-<p> I'm currently pursuing my MSc in Data Science from Christ University, Bangalore 🎓.
+<p> I'm currently pursuing my MSc in Data Science from Christ University, Bangalore 🎓 and BSc Data Science from IIT Madras 👨🏻‍🎓.
 I love to play with data using python and make informative dashboards.
 In my holidays, I do photography and trek along the mountains. </p>

 <p>